ytakefuji/dyDNS/README.md

 $ crontab -e

-The following shows an example in crontab scheduler to run dDNS every 9 minutes.
+The following shows an example in crontab scheduler to run dyDNS every 9 minutes.

 */9 * * * * dydns >/dev/null